-For JC, the designated person--in consultation with faculty--will assign one or two journal articles the week prior to discussion.
+For JC, the group of residents select up to four articles and must distribute them to the whole group on the Friday prior to discussion.
 All participating members are expected to read the articles and be prepared to discuss the articles.
-The designated resident will spend up to 20 minutes to discuss the study design and how it generalizes to clinical practice relative to improving patient care—as if performing peer review.
-The remainder of the hour, the resident will lead a conversation about the topic of the paper.
+Residents will briefly introduce the topic of the article and address the study design and how it generalizes to clinical practice relative to improving patient care—as if performing peer review.
+Next, the resident will lead a conversation about the general topic of the paper.

 • Participate in study design for the project

 • Write a grant for funding